ironhacks/ironhacks-blog/content/hacks/2022-open-data-science-challenge/index.md

 ## Skills and tutorials

 This IronHacks is designed for participants with intermediate knowledge of statistics and Python.
 Beginners and more advanced users are also invited to participate.
 If you have never worked with Jupyter notebook, you can use the warm-up phase to practice.
-You will have access to check out the tutorials once (registration)[https://ironhacks.com/hacks/fall-2022] is open.
+You will have access to check out the tutorials once registration at (ironhacks.com/hacks/fall-2022/register)[https://ironhacks.com/hacks/fall-2022/register] is open.
 We will release more tutorials as needed.

 ## Prizes and awards